 - The minimum credit score for FHA loan is 580.

 - To qualify for the maximum LTV of 90% with minimum 10% down payment, the borrowers need to have at least a credit score of 500-579.

 - An FHA approved home appraiser must appraise the property.

 - The borrowers must take out mortgage insurance they receive an FHA loan.

 - The front end ratio of the borrowers must be less than 31% of their total gross income, although some have been approved as high as 40%.

 - The back end ratio of the borrowers must be less than 43% of their total gross income, although some have been approved as high as 50%.

 How to Get an FHA Loan

 To get an FHA loan, your lender must receive approval from the Federal Housing Authority.
 Without this approval, you will not receive the full benefits of this type of loan.
-Contact Main Street Lenders to find out more about FHA loan qualifications and learn how to find out if you qualify.
+Contact TJC Mortgage to find out more about FHA loan qualifications and learn how to find out if you qualify.